EJIMVINCENT/simple_shell/README.md

-This is a Shell project
+This is an ALX Simple Shell Project.